Auxiliary and Business Services

 The National Pan-Hellenic Council

-The National Pan-Hellenic Council is made up of representatives of the National Greek Letter Organizations of UMES.
+The purpose of the UMES National Pan-Hellenic Council shall be to foster cooperative actions of its members in dealing with matters of mutual concern.
+To this end, the NPHC promotes the well-being of its affiliate fraternities and sororities, facilitates the establishment and development of local councils of the NPHC and provides leadership training for its constituents.
 The Council makes recommendations to the administrative bodies of the UMES campus regarding the activities of the National Greek Letter Organizations on the campus.
 One of its chief functions is to stimulate and guide each individual Greek Letter Organization so that the best interests of the University community will be served.

 Fraternities and Sororities

-The UMES Student Handbook is designed to familiarize students with official policies and procedures related to governing students through their educational path with respect and dignity towards all persons associated with the University.
-This publication is located here.
+The UMES Student Handbook is designed to familiarize students with official policies and procedures related to governing students through their educational path with respect and dignity towards all persons associated with the University here.

 Career Services and Professional Development Center